veramarusiakova/praha.pirati.cz/en/program/doprava.md

 ### Improve accessibility and quality of public transport
 * **Support the development of new tram lines in all Prague city areas**.
 Our priority is the construction of new tram tracks in the city centre.
-We will bring trams back on Wenceslas Square.
+We will bring the trams back on Wenceslas Square.
 We will also complete the tram circuit outlining the city centre.
 New tram routes do not reduce parking space.
 * **New city train tracks**.
 Namely direct transport links connecting Prague to the